madiator/githubdatachallenge2/README.md

 <img src="Images/allEventsTh1.png"/>

+Most of the pattern followed previously still holds, except now there are a few more languages popping into the diagram.

-As before, here are top-ten languages counted by aggregating all events (note the difference between this list and the previous list.
+And as before, here are top-ten languages counted by aggregating all events (note the difference between this list and the previous list.
 Objective-C was not there above, but is there in this list; Perl is missing from the above).

 1. JavaScript,17310652
 1. Ruby,9813411